Frozen margaritas are the best kind of margarita! Grab your favorite tequila and your blender to whip up some restaurant-style icy margs at home.

 Here’s how to make these easy blender margaritas:

-Make them non-alcoholic.
-If you wish for that tequila flavor without the alcohol content, use a zero-proof spirit like Ritual tequila alternative to make frozen virgin margaritas.
+If you wish for that tequila flavor without the alcohol content, use a zero-proof spirit with the vibes of tequila to make frozen virgin margaritas.
+Instead of orange liqueur, use orange juice or a zero-proof orange liqueur like Lyre’s Orange Sec *.

 Margaritas hail from Mexico, so they go beautifully with all kinds of Mexican food.